hariharanragothaman/BoggleGameSolver/README.md

 #### Possible Enhancements to the Submission
 1. We can use unit++, google-test frameworks to test negative test case scenarios.
 2. We can possibly host the boggleboard in the cloud, as an available service for users to solve.
 3. We can add CI/CD support for the respository and link it with web-hooks to trigger checks.
+4. Documentation can be improved through open-source tools like - `doxygen` , `xslt` (or) `Sphinx`